 Jane’s corporate and insurance clients are usually in the most difficult of circumstances: globally situated companies with custom needs, usually having numerous, often disconnected, financial systems.
 Frequently Jane assists with law firm on-boarding, often serving as a main point of contact until firms new to ebilling have successfully submitted and been paid.
 She also provides client-side troubleshooting and Help Desk assistance until internal Project Managers are confident on their new system and processes.

-Jane began working in the Legal Ebilling vertical in November 1994 as the first employee at TyMetrix.
+Jane began working in the Legal Ebilling vertical on November 28, 1994 as the first employee dedicated to a project that later became the company TyMetrix.
 Jane was directly responsible for or assisted in creating many of the systems and processes which led to the incredible success of TyMetrix in its first decade, including, most notably, developing the business model used today for legal ebilling.
 At TyMetrix Jane worked in every capacity imaginable and, by the time of her separation in 2005, was Director of Data Services.
 Thereafter Jane worked as a legal technology consultant at Baker Robbins & Company / Hildebrant Baker Robbins, eventually founding GLE in 2011.

 Jane has an encyclopedic understanding of the data set involved in matter management and ebilling.
 Her ebilling superpower is that she can look at a screen of data and see patterns and anomalies that are not apparent to others.
 She can trace web data issues back to the source system page to determine whether errors are user-related, from an imported data set, or simply programming that needs to be corrected.